tjma2001/UWC/README.md

 # UWC
-Course Materials for Business Application Development
+Course Materials for Business Application Development.

-Updated change to readme

-Make a note to update students on git process.
+This project is meant to demonstrate and teach the use of GIT, HTML, CSS and Javscript

 ## How to connect to GIT via SSH